cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 - how is the block size limited? do the extensions fit? the proposal itself is small.
 - block sizes depending on the extension sizes
 - txs per block depending on the extension sizes
    - remember that there is one special transaction
 - we need to evaluate the effect of transaction sizes as well.
 - the mempool never got completely empty
+- 5 minute interval to clean up the mempool. heights continue to happen, with vote extensions.

+- baseline
+	- Thu May 25 15:21:00 -03 2023
+	- Thu May 25 15:51:08 -03 2023
-- first run
+- 8192

 ### Results